Published on January 9th, 2019 | by Ruben0

 There may have been some commercial reasoning as well, as Domecq started calling Sibarita an Oloroso at the same time they acquired the Palo Cortado solera of Capuchino.
 Turning the heaviest of the two into an Oloroso meant they were able to present a full range of VORS wines in all styles.

-Currently the Sibarita solera is kept in the Bodega El Molino, if I’m not mistaken (now part of Fundador).
+Currently the Sibarita solera is kept in the Bodega de Mora, where Osborne keeps all of its old wines.
 The solera system consists of 106 barrels distributed over four criaderas and a solera.
-Since +/- 2012 they are bottling it in 50 cl bottles rather than 75 cl.
+Since +/- 2013 they are bottling it in 50 cl bottles rather than 75 cl.

 Oloroso Sibarita V.O.R.S.
 (20%, Osborne L13)